dashbird/site/content/blog/business-benefits-of-serverless.md

 ---
 title: Ten amazing benefits of serverless technology
 description: Serverless architecture offers the possibility of ideal business implementations by doing the hard work for you.
-Here are some pros and cons.
+Here are some pros and cons you should consider.
-date: 2019-02-04T12:00:00.000Z
+date: 2020-08-25T00:00:00.000Z
 frontImage: "2019-02-05/bundo-kim-1343291-unsplash.jpg"
 thumbnail: "images/blog/2019-02-05/bundo-kim-1343291-unsplash.jpg"
 authorlink: 'https://twitter.com/@johndemian'